mdelsole/brain-nexus/brain-architecture/overview/index.markdown

 **Oligodendrocytes** and **Schwann cells** are small cells with few branches.
 They are responsible for forming the myelin sheath that insulates an axon.
 They do so like a spider spinning a web, tightly winding their membrane branches around the axon.
 Oligodendrocytes mainly handle the brain, while Schwann cells mainly handle sensory receptors.
 The myelin sheath is important, as it enhances the signal conductions and segregates the sensitive ion channels into isolated domains.

 **Astrocytes** have a large amount of processes (trunks), and look like stars (hence the 'astro-'). *Protopolasmic* astrocytes are found in gray matter, while *fibrous* astrocytes are found in white matter.
 We still aren't sure exactly what astrocytes are essential for, but they definitely support neurons in a few ways:
-1. They separate cells, insulating neuronal groups and synaptic connections from each other.
+1. They separate cells, insulating neuron groups and synaptic connections from each other.
 2. They help regulate K+ concentration in the space between neurons.
 As we'll soon learn, K+ flows out of neurons when they fire.
 The astrocytes clean up the excess K+.
 3. They perform other housekeeping, such as taking up neurotransmitters.
 4. They help nourish surrounding neurons by releasing growth factors.